Lạc Sơn district: Culture

 Lạc Sơn district's customs are still very pure.
 The Muong girls in this area have passed each other for generations of many tunes and dances to be able to use around the fire.
 The fire is very respectful by the people here.

 During the Green-Summer Volunteer campaign organized by the University of Social Sciences and Humanities of Hanoi in 2008, the two communes Ngọc Sơn and Ngọc Lâu became a focus to connect students with the ethnic minority community.
 Many students have recorded some folk tunes and even local language to serve the scientific research through this activity.

 Under the special sponsorship of the Government of Vietnam, Lạc Sơn has been covered with mobile phones and internet with broadband since 2008.
-According to statistic in 2023, this district has the fastest phone and internet internet speeds within Vietnam, but even it is a very successful pilot place for the cause of industrialization and modernization of the country.
+According to statistic in 2023, this district has the fastest phone and internet speeds within Vietnam, but even it is a very successful pilot place for the cause of industrialization and modernization of the country.